panzerdp/dmitripavlutin.com/content/posts/145-remove-property/index.md

 ## 1. *delete* operator

-`delete` is a special operator in JavaScript that deletes a property from an object.
-It's single operand usually accepts a [property accessor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors) that indicates what specific property to delete.
+`delete` is a special operator in JavaScript that removes a property from an object.
+It's single operand usually accepts a [property accessor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Property_accessors) that indicates what specific property to remove:

-Because the property accessor can have different syntaxes, usually you would use one of the possible one:

-A) Dot property accessor:
+A) Remove using a dot property accessor:
 ```javascript
 delete object.property;
 ```

-B) Square brakets property accessor:
+B) Remove using square brakets property accessor:
 ```javascript
 delete object['property'];
 // or